j4mes12/SDPA_Coursework/Part1/Part1.md

 so are only accessed through the Board instances.

 Each game type is split up into its own function for ease of code review.
 The game, housed in a while loop to play, uses methods as much as possible and successfully does this.
-There are a few exceptions where this was not possible such as generating the smart computer move.
-This was the case because the information from multiple instances of the Player/Computer classes, as well as the current instance of the Board classes, was required thus we would have only been able to turn it into a method within the Board class.
-However, this approach didn't seem like it would be intuitive to have a Computer-based method housed in the Board class.

 As an extension, I have decided to add default values and random selections.
 It gives the user the option to hit Enter with no input and get a random choice in the case of game type and board size.